Xentrk/x3mRouting/README.md

 #### IPSET Shell Script Usage Examples for use with the modified OpenVPN Client Screen

 ##### load_AMAZON_ipset.sh
-This script will create an IPSET list called AMAZON containing all IPv4 address for the Amazon AWS US region.
+This script will create an IPSET list called containing all IPv4 address for the Amazon AWS region specified.
 The source file used by the script is provided by Amazon at https://ip-ranges.amazonaws.com/ip-ranges.json.
-The AMAZON IPSET list is required to route Amazon Prime traffic.
-The script must also be used in combination with the NETFLIX IPSET list to selectively route Netflix traffic as Netflix hosts on Amazon AWS servers.
+The AMAZON US region is required to route Amazon Prime traffic.

-Usage:
+**Usage:**

+You must specify one of the regions below when creating the IPSET list:

+* AP - Asia Pacific
+* CA - Canada
+* CN - China
+* EU - European Union
+* SA - South America
+* US - USA
+* GV - USA Government
+* GLOBAL - Global

-    load_AMAZON_ipset.sh [dir='directory'] [del]
+    load_AMAZON_ipset.sh {ipset_name region} [dir='directory'] [del]

-Create the AMAZON IPSET list and use the **/opt/tmp** directory for the IPSET save/restore file location:
+Create the IPSET list AMAZON-US for the US region use the **/opt/tmp** directory for the IPSET save/restore file location:

-    load_AMAZON_ipset.sh
+    load_AMAZON_ipset.sh AMAZON-US US

-Create the AMAZON IPSET list and use the **/mnt/sda1/Backups** directory rather than Entware's **/opt/tmp** directory for the IPSET save/restore file location:
+Create the IPSET list AMAZON-US for the US region and use the **/mnt/sda1/Backups** directory rather than Entware's **/opt/tmp** directory for the IPSET save/restore file location:

-    load_AMAZON_ipset.sh dir=/mnt/sda1/Backups
+    load_AMAZON_ipset.sh AMAZON-US US dir=/mnt/sda1/Backups

-Delete IPSET AMAZON:
+Delete IPSET AMAZON-US (the region parameter is not required when using the delete function):

-    load_AMAZON_ipset.sh del
+    load_AMAZON_ipset.sh AMAZON-US del

 ##### load_MANUAL_ipset.sh
 This script will create an IPSET list from a file containing IPv4 addresses.
 For example, I mined the domain names for BBC from dnsmasq and converted the domain names to their respective IPv4 addresses.
 You must pass the script the IPSET list name.
 The IPSET list name must match the name of the file containing the IPv4 addresses.

 Usage:

-    load_MANUAL_ipset.sh ipset_name [del] [dir='directory']
+    load_MANUAL_ipset.sh {ipset_name} [del] [dir='directory']

 Create IPSET BBC and use the default **/opt/tmp** directory as the IPSET save/restore location: